marlonschlosshauer/marlonschlosshauer.de/src/markdown/blog-rtk-graphql.md

 I store that token in another api-splice (e.g. `auth-slice`).
 RTK Query gives you [an easy way to access other slices](https://redux-toolkit.js.org/rtk-query/api/fetchBaseQuery) from with-in the `prepareHeaders` function.

 # Dynamically changing the API url

-A React Native app that I was working on required me to dynamically change between our production and staging API.
+A React Native app that I was working on required me to dynamically change between our production and staging API (for testing).

 Luckily, RTK Query supports this use-case and even provides an example for a `fetch` based API.
 [The changes](https://redux-toolkit.js.org/rtk-query/usage/customizing-queries#constructing-a-dynamic-base-url-using-redux-state) are trivial.
 It's _almost_ plug and play to get it to work with GraphQL.
 TypeScript kept complaining because the types for `graphqlRequestBaseQuery` didn't match, so I ditched the typing.